 10. "Kalinka" — Russian Traditional

-Kalinka is a famous Russian folk song that gradually gets faster.
-This song was used famously used in the game Tetris and now it's famously know as the "Tetris Theme".
+"Kalinka" is a famous Russian folk song that gradually gets faster.
+This song was famously used in the game Tetris and now it's now known as the "Tetris Theme".
 This violin solo is moderately easy to play.

 I regularly write and arrange new music for violin and other instruments too, so please come back to check out what is new!